EPR Black Smoker

 Mars Science Laboratory - Curiosity Rover

-Ben has been selected as a Participating Scientist on the NASA Mars Science Laboratory (MSL) Curiosity Rover team as Curiosity explores Gale Crater 2022-2025.
-He will be working with UCalgary collaborator Stephen Larter and the MSL team to interpret the signals of planetary habitability recorded in the Gale Crater sediments analyzed by Curiosity.
+Ben is a Participating Scientist on the NASA Mars Science Laboratory (MSL) Curiosity Rover team.
+He is working with the broader team to understand climate transitions and habitability on ancient Mars as Curiosity explores Gale Crater 2022-2025.
+As part of this effort, he is working with UCalgary collaborator Stephen Larter and the MSL team to interpret the signals of planetary habitability recorded in the Gale Crater sediments analyzed by Curiosity.

 Curiosity 10 Yr Anniversary